laskdaf/docs/tx_lifecycle.md

 Included in the Result is an estimated gas cost.
 The application enforces that `GasWanted` is sufficient for `GasUsed`, i.e. enough funds are provided to complete execution of the transaction.
 Nodes also keep a **Mempool cache**: each may keep 0 or more of the most recent transactions.
 Thus, the transaction may pass through a node's Mempool cache check before CheckTx.
 ### Consensus
-Now we are entirely in the realm of Tendermint Core, and this step is only executed by the validators.
+Now we are entirely in the realm of Tendermint Core, and this step is only executed by the [validators](https://github.com/tendermint/tendermint/blob/master/types/validator.go).
 The proposer (presumably honest) designated for this round of consensus accumulates transactions it has seen and verified in the block.
 Abstracting away the details of [Tendermint BFT Consensus](https://tendermint.com/docs/spec/consensus/consensus.html#terms), with 2/3 approval from the validators, the block is committed.

 ![alt text](https://tendermint.com/docs/assets/img/consensus_logic.e9f4ca6f.png)
 ### State Changes
-The **Commit** phase of consensus finalizes the ordering of transactions, but the distributed execution of each transaction’s action is necessary before the state changes are committed.
+The **Commit** phase of consensus finalizes the order of transactions, but the distributed execution of each transaction’s action is necessary before the state changes are committed.
 The following ABCI methods implemented by the application are run, in order, by every node in the network upon receiving a valid block.
 #### BeginBlock
 BeginBlock communicates information such as block `header`, `hash`, `LastCommitInfo`, and `ByzantineValidators` to the application.
 The application may use this information in execution, to determine validator rewards/punishments or determine changes to the validator set.
 For example, it may decide to slash malicious validators.
 No transactions are handled here.
 #### DeliverTx